The Hybrid Data Center Era: Why 2026 Is About Making What’s Old Work Smarter

 Power availability, electricity costs, and infrastructure readiness are quickly becoming central considerations in modern IT strategy.

 Through initiatives like the Hybrid IT Energy Initiative teams across the ecosystem are beginning to address this challenge directly.
-The goal is to help partners and customers evaluate whether their environments are ready for the next generation of AI workloads and to identify opportunities to modernize infrastructure in ways that balance performance, energy consumption, and long-term operational sustainability.
+Teams across the ecosystem are focused on helping partners and customers evaluate whether their environments are ready and where modernization is needed in ways that balance performance, energy consumption, and long-term operational sustainability.

 For many organizations, the first step is understanding where potential gaps exist today.